lkilcommons/geospacepy-lite/README.md

 Geospacepy is a small library of python functions for doing space science data analysis.
 It is also a dependency of several other applications.

+### Python Version WARNING ###

+Geospacepy was developed using Python 2.7, Python 3 support was added programmatically using 2to3 script.
+I haven't tested extensively using Python 3.
+Unit tests pass but test coverage is pretty spotty still.

 ### OMNIREADER ###

 I envision that the most useful part of this library to others will be the omnireader.py code.
 It provides an functionality for on-demand downloading and reading of solar wind data from [NASA OmniWeb](http://omniweb.gsfc.nasa.gov/).